Piano Lessons in Portland, OR

 Prices for Piano Lessons in Portland, OR

 Backbeat Music offers an easy flat-rate packages for piano lessons.
 Lessons are scheduled per month, so you get 4 or 5 lessons.
-We offer unlimited rescheduling.
+We also offer unlimited rescheduling.
+Makeup lessons can be used on any instrument with any teacher.

 What You Should Do Next